Maude Dornfeld, Executive Director

 Ryan Irlbeck, Finance Director

 Ryan earned his Bachelor’s degree in Accounting from the University of St. Thomas in St. Paul.
 Ryan spent 10 years with Minneapolis-based Regis Corporation, most recently as Vice President of Operations.
 He is a former Certified Public Accountant and has served as the Finance Director for Animal Allies Humane Society and Community Action Duluth.

 (218) 722-7431 x14

 Shannon joined Life House in May 2014, and brings more than 10 years of nonprofit experience.
-Most recently, she was the Director of the Annual Fund at The College of St. Scholastica.
-She has a Masters in Public Administration, Nonprofit Management from Virginia Commonwealth University in Richmond, Virginia.
+She holds an MPA, Nonprofit Management, from Virginia Commonwealth University in Richmond, Virginia.
 Prior to her work in the nonprofit sector, she spent two years in Malawi, Africa with the Peace Corps.

 Erich Lutz, Program Director

 Erich has extensive experience with supportive housing programs and services that assist homeless youth to achieve the skills necessary to obtain and maintain safe and affordable housing.
 Erich began his career at Life House in 2001 as the Transitional Services Case Manager.
 In 2009, he worked for the Human Development Center, providing intensive case management services to long-term homeless individuals and families in Duluth.
 Erich returned to Life House in 2010 as the Housing Lead and was promoted to Program Director in 2014.
 Erich is considered the area’s expert in housing policy and regulations.